JuneWayne/Agents-Playground/README.md

 - ✅ Feature 1: Accurate responses, tailored to user needs
 - ✅ Feature 2: Context based conversation, does not perform third party web searches or deviates from given topic
 - ✅ Feature 3: Does not hallucinate nor produce unreliable answers (to an extent)
-- 🛠️ Parameter 1: Temperature (creative or strictly contextual) of the LLM
+- 🛠️ Parameter 1: Temperature (the extent of LLM creativity) of the LLM
-- 🛠️ Parameter 2: LLM Model
+- 🛠️ Parameter 2: choice of LLM (OpenAI, Ollama, DeepSeek, etc)
-- 🛠️ Parameter 3: Retrieval method - stuff, map_reduce, refine, map_rerank
+- 🛠️ Parameter 3: choice of Retrieval method - stuff, map_reduce, refine, map_rerank
 - 🛠️ Parameter 4: Chunk size - how long each text chunk should be
 - 🛠️ Parameter 5: Chunk overlap - how much each text chunk should overlap against each other